radian-software/prescient.el/README.md

   sorting, inspect its source code and see if it calls `ivy-read` with a nil value for the `:sort` keyword argument.)

+## Known bugs

+During the development of `ivy-prescient.el`, I discovered a number of bugs in [Ivy].
+Until my pull requests are merged upstream, you will therefore find some bugs in the end-user experience:

+* Highlighting is wrong in both Ivy and Swiper ([#1587], [#1591], [#1600]).

+* If a candidate is preselected in the Ivy menu, then sometimes it remains selected even after you start typing a query ([#1573]).

+In the meantime, you can use my forked version of Ivy which includes these fixes:

+    (straight-use-package
+     '(ivy :host github
+           :repo "raxod502/swiper"
+           :files (:defaults (:exclude
+                              "swiper.el"
+                              "counsel.el"
+                              "ivy-hydra.el")
+                             "doc/ivy-help.org")
+           :branch "fork/1"
+           :upstream (:host github :repo "abo-abo/swiper")))

 [company]: https://github.com/company-mode/company-mode
 [company-statistics]: https://github.com/company-mode/company-statistics
 [counsel]: https://github.com/abo-abo/swiper#counsel